Looking for "the best" IVF clinic abroad?

 The number of patients who travel for egg donation from Australia is increasing by 10-15% every year.
 As you might know, a few years ago, Australians used to fly to the United States to get IVF treatment.
 However, nowadays, egg donation costs in the USA have skyrocketed and become inaccessible for many patients.
 Also, the waiting times for a donor are too long.
 Fertility clinics in Europe are a solution for those Australians who would like to become parents on better terms and without breaking the family budget.

 EggDonationFriends have collected some data on some of the most popular destinations for Australian fertility patients.
-Check the tables below and learn more about destination popularity, egg donation costs, success rates, and maximum woman age at clinics in Europe.
+Check the tables below and learn more about destination popularity, cost of ivf with donor eggs, success rates, and maximum woman age at clinics in Europe.

 Top IVF Destinations Chosen by Australian Patients